Halloween in the pandemic: Costumes and candy, at a distance

 Like with everything else this year, the pandemic also left its mark on Halloween.
 Parades, parties and haunted houses were canceled due to bans on large gatherings and concerns that spooky celebrations could spread the coronavirus.

-But across the U.S., parents and costumed kids found ways to preseve the essence of the holiday Saturday while also observing the rules of social distancing.
+But across the U.S., parents and costumed kids found ways to preserve the essence of the holiday Saturday while also observing the rules of social distancing.

 In the Chicago suburb of Oak Park, Tomeka Ray took her 4-year-old daughter, Diamond, trick-or-treating in the afternoon.
 The girl, dressed as a princess, wore her mask and carried sanitizer, with more of the disinfecting gel in the car for good measure, Ray said, so “I wasn’t too worried.”